IBM/ignition/docs/user-guide/framework/bootstrap-components/templating.md

 The [Jinja](https://jinja.palletsprojects.com/en/2.11.x/templates/) library is used to process templates.

-Although optional, the Services listed below are enabled by default when using the `ignition.boot.api.build_vim_driver` or `ignition.boot.api.build_lifecycle_driver` method.
+Although optional, the Services listed below are enabled by default when using the `ignition.boot.api.build_resource_driver` function.

 ## Services